cncf/glossary/content/en/hypervisor.md

 ## What it is

-The Hypervisor is a software application that performs [virtualization](/virtualization/) by taking the advantage of [bare metal machine](/bare-metal-machine/) resources (CPU, Memory, Network, and Storage) , dividing them into sub-parts, and allocating resources according to business logic to create [virtual machines (VM)](/virtual-machine/) and the ability to run multiple VMs simultaneously.
+A hypervisor is a software application that performs [virtualization](/virtualization/) by taking the advantage of [bare metal machine](/bare-metal-machine/) resources (CPU, Memory, Network, and Storage) , dividing them into sub-parts, and allocating resources according to business logic to create [virtual machines (VM)](/virtual-machine/) and the ability to run multiple VMs simultaneously.